bourgeoisrebel/azadmin/README.md

-# azadmin - container container Azure admin tools
+# azadmin - container with Azure admin tools

-# docker

 ## Installed in this image